 Grants from the STS program relating to investments in property, plant and equipment and intangible assets are deducted from the cost of the related asset.
-The grant is institutional funds.
-These grants are recognized in profit or loss on a systematic basis over the periods in which the Group recognizes as expenses the related costs which the grants are intended to compensate.
-They are presented as other operating income.

-recognized in profit or loss over the life of a depreciable asset as a reduced amortization expense.
+The grant is recognized in profit or loss over the life of a depreciable asset as a reduced amortization expense.